WDBO (AM): Early years

 In 1949, WDBO-FM (92.3 FM) was put on the air as a simulcast of WDBO.
-Five years later, WDBO-TV came on the air, the first television station in Central Florida.
+Five years later, WDBO-TV came on the air, the first television station in Central Florida, matching its radio cousin as a primary CBS television affiliate.
 In 1982, the firm that owned WDBO-AM-FM-TV, The Outlet Company, sold the radio stations to Katz Broadcasting.
-(The TV station eventually became WKMG-TV.)
+(The TV station became WCPX in 1982, and has been WKMG-TV since 1998.)
 When the stations were sold, WDBO-FM was re-formatted as a country music station, "K92FM", with the call sign WWKA.

-Middle of the road to adult contemporary to talk
+MOR, AC and talk

-As network programming moved from radio to television in the 1950s, WDBO switched to a full service middle of the road format of popular adult music, news and sports.
-The station also joined the ABC News Radio Network, and slowly added more talk radio programs.
-By the 1980s, "58 WDBO" began to scale back on MOR music, and in 1985, the station dropped MOR entirely switching to adult contemporary, also along with news, music, and sports.
+As network programming moved from radio to television in the 1950s, WDBO switched to a full-service middle of the road format of popular adult music, news, and sports.
+The station also joined ABC News Radio and slowly added more talk radio programs.
+By the 1980s, "58 WDBO" began to scale back on MOR music, and in 1984, the station dropped MOR entirely, switching to adult contemporary music, along with news, information and sports.
 The change in music came shortly after Leesburg's WHLY switched from its adult contemporary format to Top 40.

-When the 1990s began rolling along, WDBO was airing a mix of news/talk and adult contemporary.
-But in 1994, the station dropped music entirely and it became "NewsTalk 580 WDBO", which for years had been Greater Orlando's highest-rated AM news/talk station.
+When the 1990s began, WDBO was airing a mix of news, talk and adult contemporary music.
+In March 1991, the station dropped music entirely and it became "NewsTalk 580 WDBO".
+For years, it was Greater Orlando's highest-rated AM news/talk station.
 In 1997, WDBO and WWKA were acquired by Cox Radio.
 In August 2011, Cox ended the classic rock format on WHTQ (96.5 FM), and gave it the call sign WDBO-FM, becoming a simulcast of WDBO.
-(WDBO has initially heard on that station's HD-2 subchannel beginning in late February 2008.)
+(WDBO's talk programming was initially heard on that station's HD-2 subchannel beginning in late February 2008.)
 The news/talk station eventually re-branded, using the FM frequency exclusively as "NewsTalk 96-5 WDBO".

 Switch to sports

 On November 12, 2012, the simulcast ended when WDBO re-launched as a sports radio station affiliated with ESPN Radio, while WDBO-FM continued the news/talk programming on its own.
-The ESPN Radio Network had been dropped previously by WHOO (1080 AM), which switched its affiliation to NBC Sports Radio.
-WDBO carried the full ESPN Radio schedule, except for a local program weekday afternoons hosted by Scott Anez.
+ESPN Radio had been dropped previously by WHOO (1080 AM), which switched its affiliation to NBC Sports Radio.

+WDBO carried the full ESPN Radio schedule, except for a local program on weekday afternoons hosted by Scott Anez.
 WDBO remained the flagship radio station of the Orlando Magic basketball team until iHeartMedia's WYGM (740 AM) became the home of the Magic at the start of the 2018–2019 season.